GoogleCloudPlatform/community/tutorials/authenicated-browser-downloads-with-audit-logging/index.md

 [code that accompanies this document](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/authenicated-browser-downloads-with-audit-logging/) provides an example means of serving images, documents, and other files stored in Cloud Storage while requiring the user to be authenticated with Google.
-This solution is useful because the Cloud Storage [authenticated browser downloads feature](https://cloud.google.com/storage/docs/access-control/cookie-based-authentication) does not currently provide internal logging.
+This solution is useful because the Cloud Storage [authenticated browser downloads feature](https://cloud.google.com/storage/docs/access-control/cookie-based-authentication) does not currently work with internal logging.

 This example uses [Identity-Aware Proxy](https://cloud.google.com/iap/docs), [App Engine standard environment](https://cloud.google.com/appengine/docs/standard), and [Cloud Storage](https://cloud.google.com/storage/docs):

 1. A web user makes a request to your file server.
-1. If the user is unauthenticated, they are redirected to a Google login page by Identity-Aware Proxy.
+1. If the user is not authenticated, they are redirected to a Google login page by Identity-Aware Proxy.
 1. After authentication, the user's request is forwarded to App Engine.
 1. App Engine validates the request and retrieves the file from Cloud Storage.
 1. If a watermark or other transformation is required, it is processed.
 1. The file is then returned to the web user.

-Users who don't authenticate or who are not authorized to access the files will not reach App Engine.
-Authenticated requests that do not match an object in
+Requests from users who are not authenticated or who are not authorized to access the files do not reach App Engine.
+Requests that do not match an object in
 Cloud Storage return a `404 Not Found` error.
 Requests with no filename or with a missing filename extension receive a `400 Bad Request` error.

 ## Deploying the code